jkroepke/helm-secrets/docs/ArgoCD Integration.md

 gpg --full-generate-key --rfc4880
 ```

-When asked to enter a password you need to omit it.
+When asked to enter a password, you need to omit it.

 Please also note that currently it is recommended to use the --rfc4880.
 This prevents you from running into a compatibility issue between gpg 2.2 and gpg 2.3